DikshantKanojia/TextAdventureGame/readme.md

 # Brief Description of the Game
     This is a text based adventure game.

-    In this game, Natsu(you), the Protagonist,22 have to save the Kingdom of Kanto by defeating the Acnologia,  a ruthless & bloodthirsty dragon slayer, and bring peace to the world where dragons and humans co-exist.
-It consists of three stages, and has defined functions for start,for different stages of games, and for losing.
-This game requires basic of knowledge natural elements ( fire, water, etc), attention to detail while playing game to solve basic puzzle, some common sense  and some luck factor(random function included) to win.
+        In this game, Natsu(you) have to save the Kingdom of Kanto by defeating Acnologia,  a ruthless & bloodthirsty dragon slayer, and bring peace to the world where dragons and humans co-exist.
+The Game consists of three stages.

-    Stage 1: Decide the strategy to fight the enemies Stage 2: Overcome the illness
-    Stage 3: Defeat the Acnologia
+        You need to use the following to win:

+        * your basic nature elements(fire, water,etc) knowledge
+        * read attentively for clues
+        * your wit and intelligence
+        * and you need a bit of luck factor too :) !!!!

+        The following information will be useful:

+        Dragon are very powerful beings in the Kingdom of Kanto.
+They terrorized the World 400 years ago.
+Humans were food to the dragons.
+But an Unknown Dragon, realized this as wrong doing and taught some humans magic to defeat dragons.
+        Each of those humans were implanted with a special elemental(such as fire, water, etc) seed which made those humans Dragon Slayers.

+        Each Dragon Slayer is of different type.
+For eg: If some one is a Shadow Dragon Slayer, He can slay a Shadow Dragon with relative ease as compared to other type of Dragon.
+Alternatively, a Shadow Dragon Slayer will be weak against a Light Dragon.

 # Story
         Over 400 years ago, in the kingdom of Kanto, the Dragons were considered